Podonos

 init()

 API key you obtained from the workspace.
-For details, see the Get API key
+For details, see the Get API key.

-If this is not set, the package tries to read PODONOS_API_KEY
+If this is not set, the package tries to read

-from the environment variable.
+PODONOS_API_KEY from the environment variable.

 Client

-manages one or more Evaluator
+Client manages one or more Evaluator instances and evaluation history.

 create_evaluator()

-.
-One evaluator supports a single type of evaluation throughtout its life cycle.
+Create a new instance ofEvaluator.
+One evaluator supports a single type of evaluation throughout its life cycle.

 Name of this evaluation session.
 If empty, a random name is automatically generated and used.